raystack/firehose/docs/reference/faq/index.md

 are generated with names based on whether partitioning is enabled or not:

-1. If **SINK_BLOB_FILE_PARTITION_TIME_GRANULARITY_TYPE** is set to NONE meaning partitioning is disabled, the parquet files
-   created are placed in just one directory with name set to the topic name of the kafka messages.
+1. If **SINK_BLOB_FILE_PARTITION_TIME_GRANULARITY_TYPE** is set to NONE meaning partitioning is disabled, the parquet files created are placed in directories with name set to the topic name of the kafka messages being processed.
 2. If **SINK_BLOB_FILE_PARTITION_TIME_GRANULARITY_TYPE** is set to DAY, the parquet files generated are placed in directories
    with names in the format [topic-name]/[date-prefix][date], where,